 If you’re training for the first time, you can expect a gain of anywhere from 1 to 2 pounds per month in the earlier months.

-If you’re trained or experienced, you will have a slower rate of muscle growth.
+If you’re experienced, you will have a slower rate of muscle growth.
 The gains will be progressive and slow.
 Pushing your muscle hypertrophy will be directly proportional to the level of training and volume load.

 2. For Women